oOo0oOo/lean-scribe/README.md

 ### Reference other prompt

 Use the `prompt` tag to reference another prompt.
-This creates a button, which will render that prompt when clicked.
+This creates a button, which will render the prompt when clicked.

 Note: The path to the prompt is relative to the current prompt.